Self Host Installation

 Upload release asset

-Upload this file to your shared host, typically if your webhost uses the industry standard cPanel, you'll want to upload the invoiceninja.zip file to the public_html directory.
+Upload this file to your shared host, typically if your webhost uses the industry standard cPanel, you'll want to upload the invoiceninja.tar file to the public_html directory.
 Once the upload has completed, using the file manager unzip the file.

 You will also need to copy/rename the .env.example file to .env